Tragedy strikes as sixth person dies at Disney World property in recent months

 Then on October 21, a man in his 60s died from a “medical episode” at Disney’s Fort Wilderness Resort & Campground, at the Cottontail Curl site on one of the resort’s trails and campsites.

 Two days later, 28-year-old Matthew Alec Cohn of Los Angeles died of an apparent suicide.
-The aspiring football referee and musician allegedly jumped from the 12th floor of the Contemporary Resort.
+The aspiring football referee and musician was found at the Contemporary Resort.

 In November, a Disney World guest at the Pop Century Resort, near Epcot and Hollywood Studios, died after she was taken to the hospital.